Get Matched With Journalism Programs

 Career Outlook

-The decline in advertising revenue in television, radio, and newspapers will have a poor effect on the employment rate for each of these occupations.
-Readership of newspapers has been on the decline for at least two decades; this is expected to continue through the next ten years.
-Also contributing to the decline of journalism jobs in radio and television broadcasting, is the increasing trend of publishing news online, for consumption with tablets, phones, and computers.
-News organizations now find it more difficult to sell traditional advertising, which is usually their main revenue source.
+Readership of newspapers has been on the decline for at least two decades and this is expected to continue.
+Also contributing to the decline of journalism jobs in radio and television broadcasting is the increasing trend of publishing news online for consumption with tablets, phones, and computers.
+This makes it harder for news organizations to sell traditional advertising, which is usually their main revenue source.
 While they have the option of creating paywalls to view content, this may not help them to replace revenue from print ads that they have now lost.

 Consolidations (mergers) of news organizations may help to stem the loss of jobs.
 But this means that journalism positions are not going to be as plentiful.
 Still, this may allow media outlets to keep their staffs.